 When my confidence grew and I decided to paint bigger canvases, I did feel quite limited with my table top easel due to the weight of the canvases.
 As space is still quite an issue for me I resisted the temptation to buy an all singing all dancing studio easel and settled for a free standing Daler Rowney Lyra Studio Easel from Cass Art for a very reasonable price.
 I am totally in love with it, it's fits my purpose perfectly and also acts as a great stand for photographing my work, although I do have to be careful not to drip any paint on the wood!

 As an Artist you realise just how important good lighting is, the quality of your pictures depends on it.
 After battling on with natural lighting for a year I researched the best way to take pics of your Art.

 If you struggle with space and the prospect of filling it with light boxes and equipment is impossible, then I suggest getting a Neewer Ring Light which you can pick up relatively inexpensively from Amazon.
 I went for the 18 inch Ring Light as I generally work on a bigger canvas.
 The light emission is fab, you can take pictures using a smart phone or camera of your work through the centre of the ring and this will produce great quality photos for your website or instagram.

 I couldn't not include my dreamy paint trolley.... because.... well.... it's just dreamy....
 And let's face it, are you even an Artist on instagram if you don't have one!?

 These are great for keeping all your equipment and materials organised and of course, it looks fab in all your insta pics!
 You can pick one up from Ikea or Amazon in a variety of different colours for under £50.

-Tip from the top: I like to recycle plastic washing detergent tubs and pots and use them to store my art materials!
+Tip: I like to recycle plastic washing detergent tubs and pots and use them to store my art materials!